singingwolfboy/netlify-home/_posts/2015-10-1-a-step-by-step-guide-middleman-on-netlify.md

 author: Aaron Autrand
 image: null
 short_title: Middleman with netlify
-description: A guide on how to host your Middleman site on netlify.
+description: A step-by-step guide on how to host a website built with static site generator Middleman.
 thumbnail: /uploads/zpc_pisy.jpeg
 cmsUserSlug: ""
 date: 2015-10-01T00:00:00.000Z